 Paul is a member of the Palmyra Church of Christ in Bellville.
 He is a Past Master of Thrall Masonic Lodge #170, Past President of the Fredericktown Lions Club and the Lexington Chamber of Commerce, Past Secretary of the Bellville Lions Club, and member of Ann Hill Chapter #81 of the Order of the Eastern Star.
 Shontell preceded Paul in death in June of 2011.
 He currently serves as Chairman of the Trustees for the Bellville-Jefferson Twp.
 Historical Society.

 He has three sons, attorney Bradley L. Snyder, J.D., Randy S. Snyder MBA, J. Todd Snyder, 10 grandchildren, and 7 great-grandchildren.

 J. Todd Snyder

-Lexington area native, J. Todd Snyder is a graduate of Lexington High School, The Ohio State University and the Cincinnati College of Mortuary Science.
+Lexington area native, J. Todd Snyder is a graduate of Lexington High School (class of 1981), The Ohio State University and the Cincinnati College of Mortuary Science.
 Todd holds licenses in the state of Ohio as Funeral Director, Embalmer and Insurance Agent.
 He has managed the Lexington Avenue Chapel since 1985, and began overseeing the operations of the Bellville-Butler Chapel following his father Paul's retirement in 1997, and the Marion Avenue Chapel in Mansfield when it was acquired in 2008.
 Because of his expertise in the area of funeral pre-planning and pre-funding, he served on the Funeral Advisory Board for the CNA Insurance Companies and is a Past President of the Ohio Funeral Directors Association District #2.